Pool of Radiance: Reception

 IGN ranked Pool of Radiance No. 3 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.
+In March 2008, Dvice.com listed Pool of Radiance among its 13 best electronic versions of Dungeons & Dragons.
+The contributor felt that "the Pool of Radiance series set the stage for Dungeons & Dragons to make a major splash in the video game world".
 Ian Williams of Paste rated the game #5 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.